3m1n3nc3/ourzobia-api-secure/README.md

  	2. How to
  3. Usage
  	1. Product Activation and Validations
- 		i.
-Setup Product
+ 		1. Setup Product
- 		ii.
-Adding a new product
+ 		2. Adding a new product
- 		iii.
-Updating a product
+ 		3. Updating a product
- 		iv.
-Listing products
+ 		4. Listing products
- 		v.
-Activating and Validating a product
+ 		5. Activating and Validating a product
  	2. Cpanel and AfterLogic Webmails
- 		i.
-Setup Webmail
+ 		1. Setup Webmail
- 		ii.
-Create Email addresses
+ 		2. Create Email addresses
- 		iii.
-Login to Webmail
+ 		3. Login to Webmail
- 		iv.
-Delete Webmail Account
+ 		4. Delete Webmail Account
  	3. Hubs and office management
- 		i.
-Create a Hub Category
+ 		1. Create a Hub Category
- 		ii.
-Add Hubs
+ 		2. Add Hubs
- 		iii.
-Book Hub
+ 		3. Book Hub
- 		iv.
-View Booked Hubs
+ 		4. View Booked Hubs